Dhoti: Decline

-The use of dhoti an as article of clothing has declined in comparison to it's historical prominence in the Indian Subcontinent.
-However they are still used in both secular & religious practices While the sari is still draped by many women as daily wear, few men know how to wrap the dhoti and use it every day.
-The dhoti has been displaced by Western fashion of the British and the United States, in urban areas such as Bombay (Mumbai).
+The use of the dhoti an as article of clothing, has declined in comparison to its historical prominence in the Indian subcontinent.
+However, it is still used in some secular functions and especially in religious settings.
+While the sari is still draped by many women as daily wear, few men know how to wrap the dhoti and use it every day.
+The dhoti has been displaced by the English clothes of the British, in urban areas such as Bombay (Mumbai).
 Historically, there were variations in the styles of wrapping the dhoti based on castes, as in the case of Bombay's Sonars and the Peshva Brahmins.
 Therefore, English attire has been described as "caste neutral".
-Dhotis are more prevalent rural India, which reports having more traditional association of the garment.
-Yet, men in dhotis are commonly perceived and discriminated as rural and poor in places such as shopping malls.
-Additionally, with the introduction of kurta-pyjama sets from Central Asia, during the Mughal Empire, pyjamas are often worn instead of dhotis as ethnic menswear.
+Dhotis are still worn more in rural areas of India.
+In urban areas, men in dhotis are often perceived as "poor" and discriminated against in places such as shopping malls.
+Additionally, with the introduction of kurta-pyjama sets from Central Asia, during the Moghal Empire, pyjamas are often worn instead of dhotis as ethnic menswear.